wizact/tmj-cli/README.md

 tmj-cli is a client written in TypeScript to expose some of the Job specific functionality in Trade Me API.

+## Documentation
+For a list of available operations please read [this](https://wizact.github.io/tmj-cli/index.html).

 ## Usage

 ### Setup